GiedriusT/tamulaitis-page/src/projects/social-sequencer/README.md

 I had to learn how to do some 3D modeling with Blender to make this video and it turned out to be much more exhausting and swearword intensive experience than I expected, but that's another story.

 One more concept that came up during this process was using cubes made from different materials so the way the cube feels in your hand would correlate with what sounds that cube produces.
-So that for example cubes made from metal would prooduce "cold" and metallic sounds and the ones made from soft materials produce "soft" and "fluffy" ones.
+So that for example cubes made from metal would produce "cold" and metallic sounds and the ones made from soft materials produce "soft" and "fluffy" ones.

 ## The technology

-It was an extremely interesting project as we needed to do lots of different stuff starting from choosing the right approaches and chips, soldering electronics, programming Arduino microcontroller, using CDC machines to cut out ptysical boards, design and developour own PCB boards, making it work via MIDI with Ableton and eventually migrating all audio set-up to headless mode running on Raspberry Pi vis PureData.
+It was an extremely interesting project as we needed to do lots of different stuff starting from choosing the right approaches and chips, soldering electronics, programming Arduino micro-controller, using CDC machines to cut out physical boards, design and develop our own PCB boards, making it work via MIDI with Ableton and eventually migrating all audio set-up to headless mode running on Raspberry Pi vis PureData.
 This section is all about nitty gritty details of the process.

 ### Sanity check

 From the technical perspective, the first problem we had to solve is to determine if there is a simple and robust enough solution to "read" the arrangement of cubes that are on the board so we could turn them into notes.
-Few different approaches were considered including each qube having distinct QR code and camera being placed inside the device, using RFID tags inside each cube and some weird stuff with lasers or ultra sound proximity detectors or more primitive materials like tin foil, but all of them were either too complicated or too prone for errors.
+Few different approaches were considered including each cube having distinct QR code and camera being placed inside the device, using RFID tags inside each cube and some weird stuff with lasers or ultra sound proximity detectors or more primitive materials like tin foil, but all of them were either too complicated or too prone for errors.

 We ended up choosing the approach of using the matrix of Hall effect sensors inside the board and magnets inside each cube.
 This approach seemed to make most sense as Hall effect sensors were cheap, small and easy to work with and the only thing that needs to be inside the cube is a simple.
 We also saw potential to have cubes representing different variations of same note by using magnets of different strengths.
-But most importantly it seemed like a solution that we could prototype easily in a reasonable timeframe.
+But most importantly it seemed like a solution that we could prototype easily in a reasonable time frame.

-After buying few Hall effect sensonsors and magnets, we constructed a first prototype using Arduino microcontroller and cardboard box from tomato juice.
-To our surprise evething went pretty smoothly and we was able to detect when the object with magnet is placed in the spot and when it is removed.
+After buying few Hall effect sensors and magnets, we constructed a first prototype using Arduino micro-controller and cardboard box from tomato juice.
+To our surprise everything went pretty smoothly and we was able to detect when the object with magnet is placed in the spot and when it is removed.
 There were some issues with the strength of the magnets being a bit too similar to cover many different variations, but it was clear that just using the polarity of magnets would allow to detect two different variations reliably.
 So we decided that the approach is good enough.

 ### The first prototype

-We started working on the first prototype after we struck a deal with LinkMenų Fabrikas, a kind of maker / creator space run by Vilnius Tech university.
+We started working on the first prototype after we struck a deal with LinkMenų Fabrikas, a creativity and innovation space run by Vilnius Tech university.
 We approached them and they were interested and offered to allow us to use their premises, equipment and consultations of their engineers from various fields.
 We were very happy with this collaboration as LinkMenų Fabrikas turned out to be this very cool place with lots of very enthusiastic people and every sort of machine you might want starting from big soldering stations and all sorts of electronic components to huge laser engraver cutter machines and 3D printers.
-Many other cool projects were being built there at the time like [Dance For The Dawn installation for Burning Man 2017](https://www.youtube.com/watch?v=if3FAu5F1WI).
+Many other cool projects were being built there at the time including [Dance For The Dawn installation for Burning Man 2017](https://www.youtube.com/watch?v=if3FAu5F1WI).

 #### The electronics